yolovi/project-frontend-ecommerce/README.md

 - Reducer
 - Sass

+Extras Implemented:
+- [✔] Using Multer in the backend to handle image uploads for use in the frontend.
+All products are from the database.
+- [✔] Contact view.
+- [✔] Users can view their orders in their profile.

 Note that this project was completed within a very limited timeframe as part of an exercise for The Bridge Valencia's FullStack Bootcamp.